bitwisecook/vscode-iRule/README.md

 Improve the basic snippets to get some suggestions in

+### 1.3.2

+Add a simple Makefile
+Fix up missing Tcl commands
+Start trying to add an error for double-substitution

 ## Installation

 Copy whole files to a folder named "irule" under: